microsoft/vscode-python-templates/README.md

 VS Code Python Repo Templates
 </h1>

-This repository contains sample code illustrating various Python related projects and their recommended configruation.
+This repository contains sample code illustrating various Python related projects and their recommended configuration.
 Each sample is a self-contained scenario that provides a recommended project configuration and some sample code to get you started.
-You can read, play with or adapt from these samples to create your own extensions.
+You can read, play with or adapt from these samples to create your own projects.

 You can expect from each sample:
 - An explanation of its functionality